monome/docs/grid/grid-modular.md

 ---
 layout: default
 parent: grid
-title: + modular
+title: modular
 nav_order: 3
 ---

 # grid + modular

-As modular synths became more accessible + ubiquitous in the mid-2010's, the opportunity to explore how grids could provide new compositional capabilities in a modular system presented itself.
-The first three grid-compatible modules each attempted to enable unique perspectives + approaches via control voltage (CV):
+As modular synths became more accessible and ubiquitous in the mid-2010's, the opportunity to explore how grids could provide new compositional capabilities in a modular system presented itself.
+The first three grid-compatible modules each attempted to enable unique perspectives and approaches via control voltage (CV):

 - [White Whale](/docs/whitewhale) (and its alternative firmware, an early version of [Kria](/docs/ansible/kria)) is the result of a decade of step-sequencer experiments for grid
 - [Meadowphysics](/docs/meadowphysics) is a polyrhythmic, rule-based sequencer for CV triggers (which paired nicely with [Teletype](/docs/teletype))